iScrapeData/toolbox/cloud_scraper/README.md

 Incorrect
 up_to_gc("get-data-scrapers", f"{filing_type}_{filename[row]}", f"historical_subs/subs/Other/{filing_type}_{filename[row]}",)

-That extra comma may not throw an error, though it is an error.
-The extra comma isn't ignored like it is with a Python dictionary.
+That extra comma may not throw an error Python, though it is an error because GCP hates trailing commas.
 And it will kill your worker as described above.

 Also, improper use of the Mutex will not throw an error.
 Your workers will just do funny things like, stopping a the code just above where the error exists.